Back Labor Pain: Causes, Complications, and Prevention

 - Need for pain medication if the mother had not received any previously

-- Prolonged labor putting the mother at increased risk through fatigue
+- Prolonged labor putting the mother at increased risk for fatigue

 - Need for an episiotomy